brandonhall96/F1-Jeopardy/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. I got my new project started and figure out what i want it to do
-2. RESPONSE
+2. to make some head way and get a layout done
-3. RESPONSE
+3. yes

 # Tuesday
 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. started working on my first function and started to understand it
-2. RESPONSE
+2. To make the game actually function
-3. RESPONSE
+3. yes, was having issue connectiong radio buttons to the html
 # Wednesday
 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?